UPPMAX/uppmax_intro_python/docs/sessions/hello_little_turtles.md

     Teaching goals are:

-    - Learners have observed the error when importing a Python package without the needed UPPMAX module loaded
+    - Learners have observed the error when importing a Python package without the needed module loaded
-    - Learners have search through the UPPMAX modules
+    - Learners have searched through the modules of their HPC cluster
     - Learners may find out that X-forwarding is important
     - Learners have gotten 'stuff to work'